aws-samples/multiple-account-cdk-cicd-pipeline/README.md

 You will need to go CloudFormation in each account/region and delete the stacks when you want to clean up the resources.

 Explore nested stacks if this behavior is not acceptable

+## Troubleshooting
+Message `Policy contains a statement with one or more invalid principals`: Ensure environment variables are set. _Note:_ You must set them in the CodeBuild project after each deployment of the pipeline (You shouldn't deploy it often, it self-mutates :)).

 ## Security